 Training people to effectively learn to use NLP clinically is equally extraordinary as interested and engaged students can learn to consistently reproduce these same kinds of therapeutic effects.

-2 day NLP practitioner training courses- they’re cheap but are they any good?
+2 day NLP practitioner training courses – they’re cheap but are they any good?

-Recently there have been NLP training courses showing up which claim to be able to turn us all into effective NLP practitioners in a day or weekend, and this kind of overpromising, and under-delivering, makes many suspicious of NLP.
+Recently there have been NLP training courses showing up that claim to be able to turn us all into effective NLP practitioners in a day or weekend, and this kind of overpromising, and under-delivering, makes many suspicious of NLP.

 Unfortunately, they’re right, NLP can only be judged on the quality of the practitioners currently claiming to practice it.
 So if too many people are poorly trained in NLP it lowers the general standards of NLP delivery and harms NLP’s reputation.

 I always consider the ‘plumbing rule’; could you be taught to be an effective plumber, in a weekend?
 If you can’t then it’s unlikely you would be able to teach someone to become an effective practitioner of NLP, or anything else that involves helping people make change, with all the complexities of human experience and life, in that short time frame either.

 I originally trained as an osteopath, the 4-year course involved an in-depth and long-term clinical portion of the training.
 So I was amazed to find out that most NLP courses are non-clinical; meaning your only experience of practising your NLP skills is on yourself or fellow course participants.
 To me this is like having a qualified plumber, turning up to fix your bathroom, who has never having worked on a real one before.
 So in the courses that I’ve designed and taught, I’ve always ensured there is a clinical component for those people who want to take the skills and apply them to become a well-trained NLP practitioner.